Fort Normandeau

 Fort Normandeau is a historical site marking the birthplace of Red Deer, Alberta.
 It was occupied by the 65th Battalion, Mount Royal Rifles, in 1885 during the North-West Rebellion.
 The fort is situated near the Red Deer Crossing along the Red Deer River.

+The replica fort sits about 5 kilometres to the west of the city of Red Deer.
+The original location of the fort was about half a kilometre to the west on the Border Paving property.

 History

-Originally the river crossing was used by buffalo, deer, elk and other wildlife, later by First Nations Peoples that would follow the migrating buffalo, later still the fur traders, and settlers.
+Originally the river crossing was used by buffalo, deer, elk and other wildlife, later by First Nations that would follow the migrating buffalo, later still the fur traders, and settlers.

-The city of Red Deer sits about 5 kilometres to the east from the current site of the reconstructed fort.
-The original location of the fort was about half a kilometre to the west on what is now the Border Paving property.